ksthar/linux-config/README.md

 - README.md

 ### Linux vs. FreeBSD
 I use both Linux systems and FBSD systems.
-For now, I'm using 'uname -s' and 'uname -o' to adapt my .bashrc file.
-I have not handled the difference in bash locations (/bin/bash (linux) vs. /usr/local/bin/bash (FreeBSD)), so some scripts will not run without modification (the right.sh script for tmux, for example).
-Also, the output of some common tools (e.g. ifconfig) is different causing strangeness when scripts (like right.sh) expect a certain format.
+For now, I'm using variations of 'uname' to adapt my .bashrc file.
+In the install\_freebsd.sh script, I symlink /usr/local/bin/bash to /bin/bash so that my linux-style bash scripts will work.

 ### Cygwin
 I have added support for Cygwin.
 The .bashrc file checks for a cygwin install